Executive Summary

 The patron’s event

-The purpose of the performance
+The purpose of the performance of Mark’s play

 I propose that Flavia Domitilla donated the use of catacombs on her suburban property to a socially prominent Judean congregation.
 Her donation was a small version of the massive building projects carried out by her uncles, the emperors.
 She could not build, but she could improve the infrastructure of Rome for the public.

 A donation of catacombs was a significant action.
 Catacombs would be used for the foreseeable future.
 Thousands of people would benefit.
-Every time someone visited “The Catacombs of Flavia Domitilla” she would have the eternal fame that Jesus promised the anointing woman in Mark 14.9 “Truly I tell you, wherever the good news is proclaimed in the whole world, what she has done will be told in remembrance of her.”
+Every time someone visited or even mentioned “The Catacombs of Flavia Domitilla” she would have the eternal fame that Jesus promised the anointing woman in Mark 14.9 “Truly I tell you, wherever the good news is proclaimed in the whole world, what she has done will be told in remembrance of her.”

-On the occasion that she announced the donation, Flavia, I believe, gave the congregation a dinner and an entertainment.
 The entertainment was a new play.
 It was the original version of the narrative text we know as the Gospel of Mark.
-The location was very likely their home on her husband’s property just east of the Palatine Hill, a few blocks from Domitian’s palace.
+The location was very likely her husband’s property just east of the Palatine Hill, a few blocks from Domitian’s palace.

 The play: an entertainment